Carol Sauvion, Executive Director, Executive Producer, Director

 Denise Kang, Associate Producer

 Denise has worked on every aspect of the Craft in America project since she joined the organization in 2006.
-Denise maintains the website, is the IT department, works on many aspects of the production, goes on the road during filming and is in charge of all the archives.
+Denise maintains the website, is the IT department, works on many aspects of the production, goes on the road during filming, is in charge of all the archives, works on social media and in-house design work.
 In her free time, Denise enjoys making pottery.

 Judy Hing, Controller